darioncassel/sok-differential-testing/index.md

 The exit criteria is a form of *exhaustion*.
 Once all of the test case data is exhausted, the testing ends.

-##### 10. Vulnerability to Spurrious Warnings
+##### 10. Vulnerability to *spurious Warnings

-This method is *not vulnerable* to spurrious warnings.
+This method is *not vulnerable* to *spurious warnings.
 Since differential testing is being employed, any discrepancy must be an actual fault in one of the implementations since they all proport to implement the same specification.

 ##### 11. Form of Vulnerabilities